Easy Entertaining Cinnamon Apple Cream Cake

 Fuji apples just seem to be consistent, as in you don’t have to hope and wonder when you cut into them, whether they’re going to be good or not.

-I adapted the cake from Sunset Magazine this month, with tender-sweet apples (unpeeled) and almond extract.
+Adapted from Sunset Magazine, this cake is made with tender-sweet apples (unpeeled) and almond extract.
 I love a cake with almond flavor, and I skipped the dusted powdered sugar on top, instead making a sweet vanilla cream.

 Bake and cool, and then flip the cake over for serving.